Upper School World Language

 Open to: Grades 11 & 12

-Prerequisite: Honors Latin III, Latin III or Latin IV
+Prerequisites: Latin III Honors, Latin III or Latin IV

 In this capstone course, students explore the world of Latin poetry during the fall of the Roman Republic and into the early empire period.
 Readings are selected from a variety of Roman poets from the period from the late Republic to the early Empire.
 Authors may include Vergil, Catullus, Ovid, Lucretius, and others.
 In combination with the main Latin readings, the students explore elements of style in metered Latin poetry from Roman sources such as Cicero and Quintilian.
 Our units include ancient philosophy, female voices in Roman poetry and a choice unit where students choose the author or genre.
 Students in classwork and projects engage with modern scholarship in order to connect with the most recent work in classics.
-The course culminates in a project where students rewrite the story of Orpheus and Eurydice where they rewrite the myth in meter.
+The course culminates in a project in which students rewrite the story of Orpheus and Eurydice in meter.
 The two Advanced Topic courses in Latin are offered in alternating years.
-This course will be offered in 2023-24.
+This course will next be offered in 2025-26.

 Open to: Grades 11 & 12

-Prerequisite: Honors Latin III, Latin III or Latin IV
+Prerequisites: Latin III Honors, Latin III or Latin IV

 Open to: Grades 9-12

 Learning Spanish not only benefits the brain of the student, it can broaden the worldview of the learners.
 In Spanish I, students gain basic vocabulary and grammar scaffolded in six thematic units and varied interactive activities to be able to read, write, listen, and speak in the target language.
 Through adapted cultural readings, short videos, music, and audios, students discover traditions, customs and history of some of the Hispanic cultures and communities in the U.S. and abroad.
 Students compose oral presentations, simulate numerous interpersonal situations, and solve many interpretive challenges.
-Activities include students creating videos in Spanish to introduce themselves and their classes and writing original comic strips using the verb estar.
+Students will complete some performance tasks and projects, such as recording videos in Spanish to introduce themselves and their classes or writing original comic strips using the verb estar.

 Open to: Grades 9-12